rsmith49/momentum/README.md

 # momentum
-Enable your LLM app to continually learn from their success and crowdsource automatic improvements.
+Enable your LLM app to continually learn from its success and crowdsource quality improvements.

 ## Architecure